fa2k/raredisease-configs/README.md

 This configuration and code is hosted on Github at https://github.com/fa2k/raredisease-configs.
 The instructions for assembling all the reference data are given below, but the reference files themselves are not stored in git (they are listed in .gitignore).
+Some small reference data or config files are in `refData`.

 ## Link to actual nf-core/raredisease pipeline: